-That gives you three short years to plan and execute the conversion of any Flash based content to modern web standards.
+That gives you three short years to plan and execute the conversion of any Flash based content to HTML5.
 Either convert it, or lose it after Flash is gone.

 What Content is Affected?

 Short answer is anything on the web that requires the installation of the Adobe Flash plugin.

-Any remaining Flash content you care about is likely to anything you consider “evergreen”.
-It’ll still get enough traffic/use to justify it’s existence and ultimately the the time, effort and budget to convert and keep it.
+Any remaining Flash content you care about is likely to be anything you consider "evergreen".
+It'll still get enough traffic/use to justify it's existence and ultimately the time, effort and budget to convert and keep it.
 This could be:

 - Marketing content - Any web based multimedia content that helps drive traffic or get links/social shares.
 This could be anything from a simple interactive widget to a complex web based game.